Jiangnan Shipyard: Jiangnan Shipyard after 1949

 After the establishment of the People's Republic of China under the Chinese Communist Party in 1949, the shipyard changed its Chinese name to the Jiangnan Shipbuilding Factory (江南造船廠 (Jiāngnán Zàochuán Chǎng)) in 1953.
 The shipyard was corporatised in 1996 and organised as a subsidiary of the state-owned China State Shipbuilding Corporation.

 Beginning in 1964, the Communist government moved a number of industrial and technological institutions of strategic importance inland, in preparation for a potential war with either the United States or the Soviet Union.
 The Jiangnan Shipyard was again moved to Chongqing during this period.
 Although the shipyard subsequently moved back to Shanghai, it retains two subsidiary shipyards in Chongqing.

 The Jiangnan Shipyard remained a focus of investment by the Chinese government during this period.
 Amongst other "firsts" in the People's Republic were the first ten-thousand-tonne hydraulic forging press, the first domestically designed ocean-going freight ship, the first ocean exploration and communication ship, the first liquid petroleum tanker, and the first sea-crossing train ferry.

+The shipyard delivered China's first independently designed 10,000-tonne class ocean-going cargo ship Dongfeng in 1968.

 In August 2000, the Qiuxin Shipyard became a wholly owned subsidiary, although its name and identity remain.

 In 2010, the shipyard was requisitioned for Expo 2010.
 The shipyard's operations moved to Changxing Island, an island within Shanghai Municipality at the mouth of the Yangtze River.